cbalan/k101/doc/5_git2kube-with-kind.md

 ## Change the app
-Apply a change, build and push a new image and update the deployment image value
+Apply a change, build and push a new image and update the deployment image value.

  1. Change `main.go` to prefix the response with "the data" string.